 - Turn the food processor on for one minute to combine the ingredients.

-- (If you have a "pusher" with a small hole, just pour the oil into the pusher.
+- With the food processor running, pour the rest of the oil VERY SLOWLY into the bowl.
+(If you have a "pusher" with a small hole, just pour the oil into the pusher.
 If not, pour the oil in a few drops at a time until it starts thickening, then you can pour with a thin stream.)

 - The mixture will thicken.
 When all the oil has been incorporated, turn off the food processor.